spacetelescope/mirage/docs/input_yaml_parameters.rst

 psfpixfrac
 ++++++++++

 It is assumed that the PSF library contains a grid of PSFs centered at various sub-pixel locations.
 This parameter specifies the resolution of this grid.
 For example, if the library contains PSFs centered at every 0.25 pixels across a pixel in x and y, then this field should be set to 0.25.
-In the current collection of Mirage `reference files <>`_ the PSF library for NIRCam uses a resolution of 0.25, while those for NIRISS and FGS have a resolution of 0.1 pixels.
+In the current collection of Mirage `reference files <reference_files>`_ the PSF library for NIRCam uses a resolution of 0.25, while those for NIRISS and FGS have a resolution of 0.1 pixels.

 psfwfe
 ++++++

 PSF wavefront error value to use when choosing PSF files from the PSF library.
-The current PSF libraries distributed with the Mirage `reference files <>`_ have two options for wavefront error: “predicted” and “requirements”.
+The current PSF libraries distributed with the Mirage `reference files <reference_files>`_ have two options for wavefront error: “predicted” and “requirements”.
 These two values represent the predicted in-flight wavefront errors, and the maximum allowed wavefront errors, respectively.

 psfwfegroup
 +++++++++++